 Maxwell High School of Technology

 In partnership with business, industry, labor, and parents, Maxwell High School of Technology provides students with appropriate academic, technical, and employment skills designed to offer a seamless transition for students to college and/or career.
 Maxwell High School partners with high caliber professionals with real-life experiences that can be transferred directly to student learning.
 Learning environments focus on hands-on learning, and students are frequently connected with community resources and professionals in the fields they're interested in.
 Students have the opportunity to earn 3-4 credits over the course of a year, in addition to the 3.0 credits they will earn at Collins Hill.
-Current Maxwell programs include:
+Please see the link to Maxwell's webpage below for information about programs offered!

 The program is open to rising Juniors and Seniors.
-Applications open on January 13, 2020.
 Students may apply through e-class.
+Please see the Maxwell website for more information on when the application opens.

 Collins Hill provides transportation to and from Maxwell.